Rocket fire from Lebanon kills 5 in deadliest attack on northern Israel since invasion

 Metula, Israel’s northernmost town which is surrounded by Lebanon on three sides, has suffered heavy damage from rockets.
 The town’s residents evacuated in October 2023, and only security officials and agricultural workers remain.

-The attack came as senior U.S. diplomats were in the region to push for cease-fires in Lebanon and Gaza, hoping to wind down the wars in the Middle East in the Biden administration's final months.
-The mediators are circulating new proposals to wind down the regional conflict.
+Hezbollah's newly named top leader, Sheikh Naim Kassem, said in a video statement Wednesday that the militant group will keep fighting Israel until it is offered cease-fire terms it deems acceptable.
+He said it has recovered from a series of setbacks in recent months, including attacks using explosive pagers and walkie-talkies that was widely blamed on Israel.

+“Hezbollah’s capabilities are still available and compatible with a long war,” he said.

-Meanwhile, the Israeli military warned people to evacuate from more areas of southern Lebanon as airstrikes across the country killed at least eight people.
+Earlier on Thursday, the Israeli military warned people to evacuate from more areas of southern Lebanon, as airstrikes in different parts of the country killed eight people, according to Lebanon's state-run National News Agency.

-Also Thursday, Palestinian officials said an Israeli raid in the occupied West Bank killed three people.
-The Palestinian Health Ministry said two Palestinians were killed in an Israeli strike and a third by Israeli gunfire.

-The Israeli military said its forces were targeting militants in the area of the Nur Shams refugee camp, which has seen repeated battles in recent months.
-The military said it eliminated a Hamas militant who was involved in planning attacks on Israelis.
+Israel has warned people to evacuate from large areas of the country, including major cities in the south and east.
+Some 1.2 million people have been displaced since the escalation in September.

+Thousands of people have fled from Baalbek, the main city in Lebanon's eastern Bekaa Valley, and surrounding areas after Israeli evacuation warnings and aerial bombardment on Wednesday.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war